Press enter to skip the top menu

 For planning your project you must use a sheet of paper or hard cardboard with a minimum size of A1.
 Using ruler, protractor and pencil you must plot the forward journey of the robot.
 (There is no need to plot the reverse journey since the robot will be retracing its journey backwards.)
 Also you must plan the journey so that it fits inside the sheet.

 Once the physical plan is complete you must design an algorithm.
-Before writing the code it is adviseable to test the algorithm using unplugged activities.
+Before writing the code it is advisable to test the algorithm using unplugged activities.
 Once no errors are discovered you may then use the algorithm to create a program to control the robot.
-Before testing the program on the robot you must first ceate a trace table to follow the values of the program variables.
+Before testing the program on the robot you must first create a trace table to follow the values of the program variables.
 Use the tracing table example in Figure 2 as a model for this.
 Also use the coding exercises that you have created above, i.e. Coding Exercises 1 to 4. as reference models.

 Go to top